 To make sure that your PC can connect to the Moxa, you have to change the IP settings of the LAN-port that you use to connect to the Moxa network.
 If the IP-addresses of the Moxa are standard, you need to change your port settings to that IP range (i.e. 192.168.3.78) with a subnet mask of 255.255.255.0 or if you know the new IP-address of the Moxa, you need to set it in that range.

 Using the Moxa-updater

 Start the Moxa Updater (latest version 10.0.00.100).
-If there is connection to the right IP-address on the Moxa, it will show the “Software updater screen” (see 1-2).
+If there is connection to the right IP-address on the Moxa, it will show the “Software updater screen” (see Figure 1-2).

-1-1
+If the software does not connect to the serial device within 10 seconds, a “Serial config(uration)” screen will be shown.
+This screen can also be shown by means of the “Serial configure” button (Figure 1-1).
+Via the “Serial config“ screen the PC’s serial port can be selected which is necessary to configure the serial device.